 Seeking out and investing in Rule Breakers requires patience and entails risk.
 However, just one growth rocket has the potential to supercharge an otherwise stodgy index strategy.

-If you're interested in adding some turbo boosters to your own portfolio, consider our Motley Fool Rule Breakers service free for 30 days, including full access to all past issues and every previous recommendation.
+If you're interested in adding some turbo-boosters to your own portfolio, consider our Motley Fool Rule Breakers service, which you can try free for 30 days, including full access to all past issues and every previous recommendation.
 Headed by Fool co-founder David Gardner, Rule Breakers pays special attention to cutting-edge fields such as biotech, alternative energy, and nanotechnology.
 Check it out to learn more.

 This article was originally published on July 7, 2006.
 It has been updated.

-Longtime Fool contributor Selena Maranjian owns shares of Wal-Mart and an S&P 500 index fund.
-Wal-Mart is a Motley Fool Inside Value pick.
-Google is a Motley Fool Rule Breakersrecommendation.
-Disney, Amazon.com, and Apple are Motley Fool Stock Advisor recommendations.
+Longtime Fool contributor Selena Maranjian owns shares of an S&P 500 index fund.
+United Parcel Service and Pfizer are Motley Fool Income Investor selections.
+UnitedHealth, Pfizer, and Best Buy are Inside Value selections.
+UnitedHealth and Best Buy are Stock Advisor recommendations.
+The Fool owns shares of UnitedHealth, Pfizer, and Best Buy.
 The Fool is investors writing for investors.